nasa/Common-Metadata-Repository/schemas/resources/schemas/orderoption/v1.0.0/ingest.md

   {"concept-id":"OO1200443608-PROV1","revision-id":1,"warnings":null,"existing-errors":null}

-Attempting to delete an already delete an already deleted orderoption will return the following error message
+Attempting to delete an already deleted record will return the following error message
 #### Unsuccessful Response in XML